-Your attorney will decide whether or not to pursue the case after an initial consultation.
-Should an attorney and client agree to work together, the next steps would be to gather all of the necessary information regarding the accident and the injury.
-From then on, the attorney will navigate the legal landscape, and will be talking with the party being sued, which will involve the opposing insurance company to try and resolve the case before it goes to trial.
+Your attorney will decide whether or not to pursue the case after your initial consultation.
+Should the attorney and client agree to work together, the next steps would be to gather all of the necessary information regarding the accident and the injury.
+Your attorney will file a complaint and summons against the other party to get the process underway for the lawsuit.

 Why You Need a Lawyer

 Furthermore, car accident cases often involve insurance companies in addition to opposing attorneys.
-Insurance adjusters tend to be more experienced negotiators because they deal with claims often.
-Therefore, you have to make sure you have an experienced negotiator fighting for you.
+Insurance adjusters tend to be more experienced negotiators because they deal with accident claims often.
+Therefore, you have to make sure you have an experienced negotiator fighting on your behalf as well.

-Chiropractic specialists and physical therapists are often best suited to address the most common whiplash injuries.
-Their sessions help to realign the body, and combined with icing, medication, and massages, are normally adequate to treat whiplash.
-In more extreme cases, a surgeon specializing in spine or orthopedic surgeries may be the proper course of action.
-Seeking out treatment in a timely manner is important not just for physical recovery, but also because in a personal injury case, the best way to assess economic damages is by getting to “maximum medical recovery.”
+A doctor has the option of conducting several different tests to diagnose whiplash.
+For example, whiplash can be detected with MRIs, CT scans, and X-rays.
+Seeking out treatment in a timely manner post diagnosis is important not just for physical recovery, but also because in a personal injury case, the best way to assess economic damages is by getting to “maximum medical recovery.”
 This is where a doctor determines you have been fully treated or are as healed as you will be.
 From there, the total cost of your past (and possibly future) treatment is easily quantifiable because of your medical bills.